 What are the staffing requirements and/or on-call requirements for the program?

 Residents are required to staff a weekday afternoon (until 9:00 pm) every other week and work every third weekend.
+Residents will also staff on 2 midnight shifts with a pharmacist during the Project/Staffing Rotation.
 There is no on-call requirement.

 What teaching opportunities are available?

 Henry Ford Macomb Hospital is closely affiliated with Wayne State University, so precepting pharmacy students is an expectation of residents.
 The residents can also voluntarily participate in a longitudinal teaching program through Wayne State University, where they will have monthly meetings and workshops to enhance their teaching skills.
 If residents participate in the program, they will work with a professor to provide a lecture or problem-based learning (PBL) case for pharmacy students at Wayne State University.

 Are your residents required to work holidays?